Breast Cancer Detection Using CNN in Python

 The key challenge in breast cancer detection is to classify tumors as malignant or benign.
 Malignant refers to cancer cells that can invade and kill nearby tissue and spread to other parts of your body.
 Unlike cancerous tumor(malignant), Benign does not spread to other parts of the body and is safe somehow.
 Deep neural network techniques can be used to improve the accuracy of early diagnosis significantly.

-We are going to use tensorflow 2.3 to build the model.
-You can install tensorflow by running this command.
+tensorflow 2.3 is used to build the model.
+Install it with this command.

 !pip install tensorflow-gpu==2.3.0-rc0